brandonhanks/pyinstaller_bug/README.md

 ---------------------------------------------------------

-If you want to rebuild the distributable, just go to the top diretory and run:
+If you want to rebuild the distributable, just go to the top directory and run:

 pyinstaller pyinstaller_bug.py